bowerhaus/PigeonatorFlaskServer/README.md

 # The Pigeonator ML Server Setup

+For the machine learning inferencing we'll use a Debian 10 (Buster) VM running a Flask server to provide the ML API for the Pigeonator client(s).
+At some point it may be possible to run the models on the RPi client but for the time being we'll take advantage of the higher performance of a dedicated PC VM.

+Currently the ML Server provides API endpoints for:
+* Tensorflow Classification
+* PyTorch Classification
+* PyTorch Object Detection (via Detector wrapper)

-We're using a Debian 10 (Buster) VM running under Proxmox.
-Configured with 8Gb memory and 32Gb disk.
+For my specific implemention, I run this under Proxmox and it's configured with 8Gb memory and 32Gb disk.

+## Proxmox Specific Config
+If the server will be required to serve up the Tensorflow endpoint(s) then we need to passthrough host CPU features.
+Without this, TensorFlow may throw an Illegal instruction.

-* Passthrough host CPU features (without this TensorFlow may throw an Illegal instruction) Edit the VM CONF file and add `args: -cpu host,kvm=off`
+In the Proxmox console edit the VM CONF file and add `args: -cpu host,kvm=off`
   ```bash
   sudo nano /etc/pve/qemu-server/XXX.conf
   ```

+## Debian ML Server Setup

+From a freshly installed Debian 10 VM, perform the following steps:

 * Allow sudo access for user
   ```bash